Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 </XnaContent>
 ```

-This small dialog introduce the characters and the game setting.
-Now add the file in the MGCB (with Add / Existing file) and build the content.
+This small dialog introduces the characters and the game setting.
+Now add the file to MGCB (with Add → Existing file) and build the content.

 ### A class representing the messages